ProcJimi/curriculum/README.md

 Blackboard.
 Students are encouraged to use these programs as practice exercises to enhance their comprehension of the materials being discussed in class.
 The programs were written by the course instructor or adapted from various sources including SAS® Documentation, SUGI/SGF papers, Blogs, SAS-L, and SAS Support Communities (communities.sas.com).
 Please let the instructor know of any errors if you have found in the code snippets posted here.
 Don't circulate the materials.

+The repository also includes the following:

+1. Clickable URLs for selected papers and blog posts covering topics including

+-   DATA and PROC steps

+-   Hash table operations

+-   Macro facility

+-   SAS/IML

+-   SAS Viya

+-   Machine learning

+1. Instructions on how to install

+-   SAS University Edition

+-   Jupyter Lab

+-   SAS kernel

+-   Python